icopy-site/awesome/docs/awesome/awesome-transit.md

 - [AccraMobile3](https://wiki.openstreetmap.org/wiki/AccraMobile3) - Accra Mobile 3 is a project launched in July 2017 to map all the Tro tro lines of Accra, Ghana for the Department of Transport (DoT) of Accra...
 - [OpenStationMap](https://openstationmap.org/#17/52.51022/13.43477/8.8/55) - Displays indoors of public transport stations (including rails and platforms).
 - [gbfs R package](https://github.com/simonpcouch/gbfs) - Functions to interface with GBFS feeds in R, allowing users to save and accumulate tidy .rds datasets for specified cities/bikeshare programs.
+- [TrainRouter](https://trainrouter.com/) - Interactive world atlas of 744 notable train routes (high-speed, scenic and night trains) with facts and photos for each route; the underlying data is open (CC BY 4.0).

 ### Agency Tools